Guillaume-Helbecque/test-issue-templates/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: Blank
+name: Blank issue
-about: Report a bug and we will do our best to fix it.
+about: Open a blank issue.
 title: ''
 labels: ''
 ---